SteveJustin1963/tec-8x8x8/README.md

 after the 8x8 comes the 8x8x8 by adding more latches. rather than round up all the parts its cheaper to buy a 8x8x8 kit for under $30, and we replace their microcontroller with our tec-1 as controller. the kits has buffers so allwe mainlyhave to do is to hook into each of the 8 data paths.
-have a look at their schematic https://github.com/SteveJustin1963/tec-8x8x8/blob/master/SKU331661/Schematic/Schematic.pdf
+have a look at their schematic https://github.com/SteveJustin1963/tec-8x8x8/blob/master/SKU331661/Schematic/Schematic.pdf we se.. they use a 8052 microcontroller, with three sets of 8 bit ports, poo-p07 goes to each of the eight 573 latches. the enable oc is pull down for always enabled. then p20 to p27 drive each of latches clock line. this switches on the layer. one at a time last, p10 to p17 finish the anode side of each layer, via a 2803 drive with 220 ohm current limit.